aditya-raj/careers/README.rst

 Great investors
 ---------------
-Our lead investor is Peter Thiel who has one of the best track records in picking winners.
+Our lead investor is Peter Thiel who has an exceptional track record in picking winners.
 Our board member is Sean Parker.
 We have some of the most prescient investors in the business, including Keith Rabois, Mark Goines, Ron Conway, Chris Dixon, and David Cowan.
 These investors see a huge opportunity in a space ripe for disruption, and anyone thinking about participating in this space knows that the group we've assembled is second to none.

 Fantastic culture
 -----------------